Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret_manager-kv2-api/guide.en-gb.md

 | :---------: | :---------------------------------: | :-------------: |
 |    POST     | /api/{okmsId}/v1/secret/data/{path} | Create a Secret |

-The secret path must be specified in the API path.
+The secret's path must be specified in the API path.

 The API expects the following values: